Language Expansion and Contraction Table for the Top 10 On-line Languages

 When we have a typical 3 minute video to translate, our editors and project managers can advise on several options after reviewing the English or source language video.

 - Slightly raising the pace of the voiceover to shorten the duration as long as the content is suitable for this approach.
-Spanish and Italian voiceover artists naturally speak faster that English artists and this is often an acceptable option with Spanish and Italian voiceovers.
+As an example, Spanish and Italian voiceover artists naturally speak faster that English artists and this is often an acceptable option with Spanish and Italian voiceovers.

 - Extend the length of the video timeline to match the duration of the new voiceover.
 This is only possible if editors have access to the original video rushes and can understand the foreign language versions.